jodlajodla/jodlajodla/README.md

 ### Experiences

-I am profesionally involved into software engineering and system administration for almost 10 years.
+I am professionally involved into software engineering and system administration for almost 10 years.
 During that time I worked on various projects and gathered a lot of knowledge.
 Technologies that I mostly work with are (in order of actual skill):

 - PHP, Go
 - MySQL, PostgreSQL